Internal Affairs Unit

-Lieutenant Sal Nesci is a eighteen year veteran of the department, beginning his career in the Patrol Division.
+Lieutenant Sal Nesci is a nineteen year veteran of the department, beginning his career in the Patrol Division.
 He was assigned to Maloney High School as the School Resource Officer in 2000, and in 2005 he was promoted to the rank of Sergeant.
 He became a Lieutenant in 2007, when he was put in charge of the Neighborhood Initiative Unit.
 In 2010 he took over the Professional Standards Division.
 One of his major accomplishments was realized in February 2012 when he earned state accreditation for the police department.
 Lt.
 Nesci holds a Bachelors Degree in Criminal Justice and a Masters Degree in Public Administration from Post University.
 Lt.
 Nesci is a graduate of the FBI National Academy #244.

 It is the policy of the Meriden Police Department to accept and investigate all complaints of employee misconduct.
 The allegation may encompass rude behavior, conduct, brutality, false arrest, violations of state statutes, civil rights violations, or any wrongdoing on the part of the employee.